mikelodder7/vsss-rs/README.md

-because as_bytes returned &[u8] and there was no safe method to convert the byte representation from the identifier when using u16, u32, etc. So the option was to either continue as is but use unsafe code with Statics (not good), or implement a wrapper struct that would handle the conversion but needed to implement the same methods and traits as the primitives would (also not good and results in a lot of boiler plate).
+because as_bytes returned &[u8] and there was no safe method to convert the byte representation from the identifier when using u16, u32, etc. So the option was to either continue as is but use unsafe code with Statics (not good), or implement a wrapper struct that would handle the conversion but needed to implement the same methods and traits as the primitives would (also not good and results in a lot of boilerplate).

+The `Share` trait has been modified as follows:

+- value and value_mut now mirror to_buffer and from_buffer in ShareIdentifier
+- value_vec mirrors to_vec in ShareIdentifier

 ### Other changes

 Before the `Share` trait was implemented for fixed sizes of 33, 49, and 97.
-Now all sizes from 2-200 are implemented.
+Now all array sizes are supported.

+In addition, GenericArray of any size is supported.
+`crypto-bigint` Uint types are supported as well.

+Now tuples with the identifier as `.0` and the share as `.1` are supported.

 Gf256 has been added as a field for secret sharing schemes with just byte sequences.
 All operations are constant time.

-## Components

-All component traits are implemented for static arrays `[T; N]` and `GenericArray<T, N>` from 2-64 and `Vec<T>` by default.
-Any higher, and it's time to use an allocator or the stack might be overrun.
+Most implementations comparatively are not constant time due to: runtime is dependent on the value of the secret such as using if statements and looping with break statements, or using lookup tables that allow an attacker to monitor code or data access patterns.
+While great for performance, they are not constant time which is desirable for cryptographic operations.
+This implementation has been cross-checked for compatibility with other libraries and also implements the necessary traits to function with this library.

+### Numbering

+Share numbering methods have been added.
+The default method has been to use incrementing numbers starting at 1.
+While simple enough, again it's not flexible enough for all use cases.
+The following numbering methods are available:

+- SequentialParticipantNumberGenerator: index for the share identifiers starts at a specified number and incrementing by a specified value until a limit is reached.
+The default is starting at 1 and incrementing by 1 until 255 is reached
+- RandomParticipantNumberGenerator: index for the share identifiers is random.
+The random number generator is based on the desired index, a domain separator which are hashed using [Shake256](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-208.pdf).
+- ListParticipantNumberGenerator: index for the share identifiers is based on a list.
+The provided list must be at least as long as the number of shares to be generated.
+This is useful when the share identifiers are known ahead of time like in the case of [proactive secret sharing](https://eprint.iacr.org/2017/719).
+- ListAndRandomParticipantNumberGenerator: a combination of the above two methods.
+The list is used first and then random numbers are used after the list is exhausted.
+- ListAndSequentialParticipantNumberGenerator: a combination of the above two methods.
+The list is used first and then sequential numbers are used after the list is exhausted.

+The new method `split_secret_with_participant_generator` enables the use of the above methods.
+If you don't need the new flexible methods, the old method `split_secret` is still available which uses SequentialParticipantNumberGenerator starting at 1 and incrementing by 1.

 ### Shares and Identifiers

-There was lots of requests to enable share identifiers to be more than just `u8` values.
+There was lots of requests to enable share identifiers to be more than just integer values.
 This is now possible by implementing the `ShareIdentifier` trait.
 The `ShareIdentifier` trait is a simple trait that provides the necessary methods for splitting and combining shares.
 The `ShareIdentifier` trait is implemented for primitive integer values by default.
 Other values can be used by implementing the trait for the desired type but keep in might endianness.
 By default, primitive types represented as big-endian byte sequences.
+As explained earlier, `Share` is implemented for [u8; N], GenericArray<u8, N>, Uint<LIMBS>, Vec<u8>, and ShareIdentifier for all unsigned integer types.
+Tuples such as {primitive integer type, [u8; N]} are also supported.

-`Share` is now a trait so shares can be implemented however consumers need them to be.
+Both traits can be implemented however consumers need them to be.

 The following tuples also implement `Share`: